Generation-UK-I/AZ-900-Curriculum-Guide/AZ-900-Notes.md

     - Easier maintenance
     - Improved security and access control

-  - **Temporary Disk** - Temp' disks are not managed, i.e. they do not have the same level of durability or availability.
-They are designed for short-term storage for app's and processes, and data may be lost when you stop the VM, or if it fails due to an unplanned maintenance event. *During a normal successful restart, the data should be retained*.
+  - **Temporary Disk** - Temp' disks are not managed, i.e. they do **not** have the same level of durability or availability.
+They are designed for short-term storage for app's and processes, and data may be lost when you stop the VM or if it fails due to an unplanned maintenance event. *During a normal successful restart, the data should be retained*.

 ### Azure Tables
-Azure tables is a NoSQL (non-relational) datastore in which you can store large amounts of structured data.
+Azure tables is a `NoSQL` (non-relational) datastore in which you can store large amounts of **structured data**.
 Authenticated calls can be made against the data from inside and outside the Azure cloud.

   Tables are schemaless, and can store a practically unlimited number of entries.

 ## Identify Azure data migration options

 Migration is the process of moving your assets and workloads from one location to another, this could be on-premise to cloud, cloud to on-premise, site to site, or cloud to cloud.
-There are two main options to be aware of, **syncronous** migration of infrastructure, apps, and data, using Azure Migrate; Or **asyncronous** migration using Azure Data Box.
+There are two main options to be aware of:
+- **Syncronous** migration of infrastructure, apps, and data, using `Azure Migrate`
+- **Asyncronous** migration using `Azure Data Box`.

 ### Azure Migrate

 Azure Migrate helps you migrate from on-prem' environments to the cloud, and provides a centralised hub to start, manage, and track your migration operation.
 There are three stages to a typical migration project: **Discover, Analyse, & Migrate.**

 Azure Migrate integrates a range of tools to gelp you with the process:
-- Azure Migrate: Discovery and assessment.
+- **Azure Migrate**: Discovery and assessment.
 Discover and assess on-premises servers running on VMware, Hyper-V, and physical servers in preparation for migration to Azure.
-- Azure Migrate: Server Migration.
+- **Azure Migrate**: Server Migration.
 Migrate VMware VMs, Hyper-V VMs, physical servers, other virtualized servers, and public cloud VMs to Azure.
-- Data Migration Assistant.
+- **Data Migration Assistant**.
 Data Migration Assistant is a stand-alone tool to assess SQL Servers.
 It helps pinpoint potential problems blocking migration.
 It identifies unsupported features, new features that can benefit you after migration, and the right path for database migration.
-- Azure Database Migration Service.
+- **Azure Database Migration Service**.
 Migrate on-premises databases to Azure VMs running SQL Server, Azure SQL Database, or SQL Managed Instances.
-- Azure App Service migration assistant.
+- **Azure App Service Migration Assistant**.
 Azure App Service migration assistant is a standalone tool to assess on-premises websites for migration to Azure App Service.
 Use Migration Assistant to migrate .NET and PHP web apps to Azure.

 ### Azure Data Box

 An asyncronous migration process which allows you to get data in & out of Azure securely, using a physical storage device.
 You order the Data Box through the portal, it is shipped to you, you copy your data across, and ship it back to Microsoft.

-Data Box can be useful in a variety of scenarios, including:
+**Data Box** can be useful in a variety of scenarios, including:
 - Bulk uploads during migration.
 - Where data is stored or generated in locations with poor connectivity options.
 For example, filming in remote locations, or centralised gathering of data from IoT devices.
 - Where the quantity of data divided by the available bandwidth, or other factors such as metered connections, make directly uploading unfeasible.